lindehoff/addon-mcpo/ARCHITECTURE.md

 The final image includes:
 - Python 3.12
 - MCPO and its dependencies
-- Node.js and npm (for MCP servers)
+- Node.js and npm (for Node.js-based MCP servers)
+- uv/uvx (for Python-based MCP servers)
 - Bash and jq (for configuration processing)
-- Total size: ~200-300MB (depending on architecture)
+- Total size: ~250-350MB (depending on architecture)

 ### Build Caching